Skip to Main Content

 Requesting items from other libraries

 When researching a topic, you may find out about items that are not held in our Library collection.
-You may be able to obtain these from another library using our Inter-Library Loans service.
+You may be able to obtain these from another library by using our Inter-Library Loans service.

 Visiting other libraries